Getting Started with PDFEncrypt and PDFDecrypt

 Certificate-Based Decryption

-If you have determined that the PDF is encrypted with a certificate (or know that fact beforehand), you must provide the decryption certificate containing the correct private key in order to decrypt the document and get access to its contents.
+If you have determined that the PDF is encrypted with a certificate (or know that fact beforehand), you must provide the decryption certificate containing the correct private key to decrypt the document and gain access to its contents.

 The following code shows how to decrypt a certificate-encrypted PDF document: